ra1u/redis-dart/README.md

 });
 ```

-Difference is that there are 5 commands in last examples
+Difference is that there are five commands in last examples
 and only one in the previous example.

 ### Generic

 Redis responses and requests can be arbitrarily nested.

 Mapping

 | Redis         | Dart          |